stabenfeldt/terraform-docker-swarm-aws/README.md

 ```

 * Update config with new AMI
-Update the ami attribute found in docker.tf and swarm.tf.
+Update the ami attribute found in docker.tf and bastion.tf.

 * subnet_id and security_group_ids
 Run `terraform output`
-Be sure to change the subnet_id and security_group_ids attributes to the outputted vpc_subnet_a and sg_bastion values.
+Be sure to change the subnet_id in docker.json and security_group_ids attributes to the outputted vpc_subnet_a and sg_bastion values.

 * Check what it's planning to do